For every patch that is uploaded to the Gerrit review server, a number of tests are run automatically using Bamboo.

 You might want to run the script with the -h option to get up-to-date information about system requirements:

-All examples expect to be executed from a git cloned working directory of master (as described in Setting up your environment).
+All examples expect to be executed from a git cloned working directory of master (as described in Setup).

 Run all unit tests¶